Bed Polarity and Inclined Bed Therapy using a mobile Compass App, a new experiment

-New Inclined Bed Therapy Experiment To Determine Effect Of Rotating Polarity Of Our Bed
+New Inclined Bed Therapy Experiment To Determine Effect Of Turning Our Bed Around Cahnging The Polarity Of Our Bed.

 After sleeping on an Inclined Bed with our heads facing East South East using a mobile phone compass app to find the direction of our bed, we decided to turn the bed 180 degrees to face West North West as shown in the two compass images above.
 It is worth rembering that we have been using Inclined Bed Therapy since 1994, some 20 years now, so changing our polarity could be quite different.